headersalreadysent/bridge/README.md

 ### Download Progress Callbacks

-The `Callback` class has an optional `progress(Request, int, int, int)` method that can be overridden to receive progress updates for response downloading.
-The second int parameter represents the percentage that's been downloaded.
+The `Callback` class has an optional `progress(Request, int, int, int)` method that can be overridden to receive progress updates for response downloading. `current` is how many bytes have been downloaded, `total` is how many bytes are available to be downloaded, and `percent` is the *current/total ratio times 100*.

 ```java
 Bridge.client()